-The simplest parameters are ConnectFee, which is fixed amount of money charged for each successful call regardless of its duration, and PostCallSurcharge which is additional charge applied, which is calculated as percentage of the amount charged, that is if the call cost is 1 dollar and the PostCallSurcharge is 0.01, the actual amount charged will be 1.01 dollar.
+The simplest parameters are: ConnectFee, which is the fixed amount of money charged for each successful call regardless of its duration, and PostCallSurcharge which is the additional charge applied, calculated as a percentage of the amount charged.
+So, if the call cost is 1 dollar and the PostCallSurcharge is 0.01, the actual amount charged will be 1.01 dollar.

 The following picture illustrates how the calls are charged.
-The process starts with comparing value of the GracePeriod parameter with the duration of the call.
-The GracePeriod parameter determines the minimum duration of the call that will be subject of charge.
-Calls with durations of less than this value are not charged at all.
-GracePeriod value of 0 second and 1 second provide almost the same behavior except that when the GracePeriod is 1 second connected calls with zero duration won't be charged a connection fee.
+The process starts with comparing the value of the GracePeriod parameter with the duration of the call.
+The GracePeriod parameter determines the time (if any) that will not be charged for each call.
+Calls with a duration of less than the GracePeriod value are not charged at all.
+A GracePeriod value of 0 second and 1 second provide almost the same "free" period except that when the GracePeriod value is 1 second, connected calls with 0 second duration are not charged a connection fee.

-A ConnectFee is charged immediately upon connection, and all calls shorter than Interval1 will be rounded to Interval1 seconds.
-FreeSeconds are granted after the Interval1, so this part of the call is not charged, therefore calls shorter than (Interval1 + FreeSeconds) will be rounded to Interval1 seconds.
-If call is longer than (Interval1 + FreeSeconds) remaining portion will be rounded up to multiple IntervalN seconds.
+A ConnectFee is charged immediately upon connection, and all calls shorter than Interval1 are rounded to Interval1 seconds.
+FreeSeconds are granted after the Interval1, so this part of the call is not charged; therefore, calls shorter than (Interval1 + FreeSeconds) are rounded to Interval1 seconds.
+If the call is longer than (Interval1 + FreeSeconds) the remaining portion is rounded up to multiple IntervalN seconds.
 After that, the PostCallSurcharge is applied to the total amount charged.

-The call illustrated in the figure will be charged using the following formula:
+The call illustrated in the figure is charged using the following formula:

 Special characters in scope of Rating and Billing

-For the proper billing of incoming and outgoing calls it is important to know the meaning of "Reserved" and "Unreserved" characters that can present in sip URI of the call.
+For the proper billing of incoming and outgoing calls it is important to know the meaning of "Reserved" and "Unreserved" characters that can be present in the SIP URI of the call.